-- Participation in the supported technical projects is open to anyone, whether an LFE member or not, subject to compliance with the technical charters of the projects.
+- Participation in the supported technical projects is open to anyone, whether or not they are an LF Energy member, subject to compliance with the projects’ technical charters.

-The legal entity for LF Energy is The Linux Foundation.
+- The legal entity for LF Energy is The Linux Foundation, which oversees LF Energy’s staff and guides leadership in open source best practices.
 Membership in The Linux Foundation is required in order to become a member of LF Energy.